What Supervision Is

 Restorative (Supportive)

-The restorative domain is about wellbeing.
+The restorative domain considers the impact of the work on the supervisee and the psychological support she needs to sustain herself.
+It is about wellbeing, and it helps lessen the stresses of the work.
 Supporting the supervisee through the emotional demands of the work.
 Helping her manage stress, process difficult experiences, sustain herself in the work.

 In a school: supporting a teacher who has had a difficult parent encounter.
 Helping a coordinator through a stressful term.
 Noticing burnout signs and intervening.